 It’s naturally thick because of avocado, rich like mousse, dairy-free, flourless, and eggless.

-So in this post, I will show you how I made this 3-ingredient Avocado Chocolate Pudding with Cocoa Powder recipe.
-You can blend it, tweak it based on your taste, or make it like a fancy dessert, and many more things.
+So in this post, I will show you how I made this 3 ingredient Avocado Chocolate Pudding with Cocoa Powder recipe.

-Why This 3 Ingredient Chocolate Pudding Works So Well
+Why This Avocado Chocolate Pudding with Cocoa Powder (Only 3 Ingredients) Works So Well

 This recipe is perfect if you don’t like eating raw avocados; in the form of pudding, you will like it more.